-To build effective hiring practices, HR staff should have a big picture vision for the process and avoiding focusing on particular area, such as recruitment or onboarding.
+To build effective hiring practices, human resources staff should have a big picture vision for the process and avoiding focusing on particular area, such as recruitment or onboarding.
 Great companies like Disney and Zappos create experiences for applicants that are not only consistent with their brand but involve the future employees in the company culture throughout the entire hiring process.

 If you are just beginning to build your recruitment program or are looking for ways to update your procedures, we’ve broken down the hiring process into 4 key steps, with courses to help you improve your hiring practices at each step.

 Harness the power of the Internet to expand your search and simply the screening process.
 It has never been easier to post and apply for jobs online.
 Social networks such as LinkedIn, Twitter, and Facebook are also ways in which to connect and interact with candidates.
 With this influx of connectivity, however, it’s easy to get bogged down by an overload of applications or lose focus in your social media recruitment and screening.
 As a remedy, data analysis tools and social media analytics can go a long way in judging how effective your efforts are and what your reach is.

 Try these courses to get a handle on using the internet for screening and recruiting:

 - The “How To’s” of Using Social Networking in Recruitment (1 hour 40 min, $12)